Strategies for Healthy and Effective Meal Planning and Preparation for People Living with MS

 Their meal preparation skills can be impacted by a variety of factors that can include some or all of the following deficit areas:

-How have these issues impacted your abilities to plan and cook meals?
-There are a number of ways to increase these abilities.
+How have these issues impacted your ability to plan and cook meals?
+There are a number of ways to increase your ability to participate in these activities when you have some or all of these problems.
 Don’t let MS “have you”!
 You can cook healthy meals!

 For example, if you experience fatigue, use energy conservation techniques when fixing meals.
 These techniques include use of the “4 P’s”:

-Plan: –Avoid making extra trips (use a list, use a delivery service, use pre-cut/frozen foods, etc.).
-This can help with obtaining items in the grocery store and while working in the kitchen.
+Plan – to avoid making extra trips (use a list, use a delivery service, use pre-cut/frozen foods, etc.) –this can help with obtaining items in the grocery store and while working in the kitchen.
 Break down the activity into manageable parts.
 Use recipe’s that have less ingredients, use less pots and pans and that incorporate healthy nutrition in them.